Easter egg: Lenten tradition

 During Lent, since chickens would not stop producing eggs during this time, a larger than usual store might be available at the end of the fast.
 This surplus, if any, had to be eaten quickly to prevent spoiling.
 Then, with the coming of Easter, the eating of eggs resumes.
 Some families cook a special meatloaf with eggs in it to be eaten with the Easter dinner.

 To avoid waste, it was common for families to hard boil or pickle eggs that their chickens produced during lent, and for this reason the Spanish dish hornazo (traditionally eaten on and around Easter) contains hard-boiled eggs as a primary ingredient.
-In Spain it is common for godparents to give a Easter mona to their godchildren during Easter period.
+In Spain it is common for godparents to give an Easter mona to their godchildren during Easter period.

 In Hungary, eggs are used sliced in potato casseroles around the Easter period.

 Symbolism and related customs

 Some Christians symbolically link the cracking open of Easter eggs with the empty tomb of Jesus.

 In the Orthodox churches, Easter eggs are blessed by the priest at the end of the Paschal Vigil (which is equivalent to Holy Saturday), and distributed to the faithful.
 The egg is seen by followers of Christianity as a symbol of resurrection: while being dormant it contains a new life sealed within it.

 Similarly, in the Roman Catholic Church in Poland, the so-called święconka, i.e. blessing of decorative baskets with a sampling of Easter eggs and other symbolic foods, is one of the most enduring and beloved Polish traditions on Holy Saturday.

 During Paschaltide, in some traditions the Pascal greeting with the Easter egg is even extended to the deceased.
 On either the second Monday or Tuesday of Pascha, after a memorial service people bring blessed eggs to the cemetery and bring the joyous paschal greeting, "Christ has risen", to their beloved departed (see Radonitza).

 In Greece, women traditionally dye the eggs with onion skins and vinegar on Thursday (also the day of Communion).
 These ceremonial eggs are known as kokkina avga.
 They also bake tsoureki for the Easter Sunday feast.
 Red Easter eggs are sometimes served along the centerline of tsoureki (braided loaf of bread).

 In Egypt, it is a tradition to decorate boiled eggs during Sham el-Nessim holiday, which falls every year after the Eastern Christian Easter.

+In Palestine, in many Palestinian Christian communities, red-dyed eggs are prepared and shared after the Paschal service as a symbol of the resurrection of Jesus Christ.

+The eggs are often exchanged among family members and friends following the Easter liturgy.
+In some households and parish settings, they are also used in egg-tapping games, where participants strike eggs against each other as part of Easter celebrations.

-Coincidentally, every Passover, Jews place a hard-boiled egg on the Passover ceremonial plate, and the celebrants also eat hard-boiled eggs dipped in salt water as part of the ceremony.
+On Passover, Jews place a hard-boiled egg on the Passover seder plate and in some communities hard-boiled eggs are eaten at the seder along with karpas, dipped in salt water.